zzell/ke/readme.md

 }
 ```

-#### Cancellaction
+#### Cancellation
-When main decides to exit without receiving all the values from out, it must tell the goroutines in the upstream stages to abandon the values they're trying to send.
+When main decides to exit without receiving all the values from out, it must tell
+the goroutines in the upstream stages to abandon the values they're trying to send.

 1) Additional channel done that will be closed when receiver don't need values
 2) Context `Cancel()` `Done()`